ludrozd/HoloGeometry-G2/README.md

 # HoloGeometry

 ## HoloGeometry
-This  application  is  intended  to  help  people with disabilities in learning  geometry objects.
+This  application  is  intended  to  help  people with disabilities in learning  geometric objects. <br/> It aims to teach people geometric shapes through learning, recognizing and evaluating. <br/>
+The app is used with the keyboard attached to android device.

 ## Prerequisites
 - The project was built in [Unity](https://unity.com/).<br/>